aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

-# Integrating Amazon Voice Focus into your Amazon Chime SDK for JavaScript application
+# Integrating Amazon Voice Focus and Echo Reduction into your Amazon Chime SDK for JavaScript application

 ## What is Amazon Voice Focus?